Stay at Home Order … day 11 plus 14 seclusion retreat days

-~ Izumi Shikibu (Diaries of court Ladies of Old Japan)
+~The Diary of Izumi Shikibu (cited: Diaries of Court Ladies of Old Japan)

 … You press your mind, your forehead, against the beginning of a book, the cool cover of it, appreciating its impenetrability.
 It is rectangular and thick, heavy enough to stop a bullet or press a leaf flat.
 It will, you think, never let you through.
 And then you begin to lean into it, applying little attentive pressure, and the early pages begin to curl back with a soft, radish-slicing sound, and you’re in.
 You’re in the book.
 The thick, segmental chapters fan out into their component pages, and each turned page dematerializes itself, once read, into the fluent, cajoling voice its words carry. …When you reach the last sentence, there rests under you left thumb a monolithic clump of paper through which, it seems, you could not possibly have traveled. ~N Baker (preface), A Book of Books